-Applicant submitted his Electronic Questionnaires for Investigations Processing (e-QIP) on August 28, 2012.
-On December 2, 2015, the Department of Defense (DOD) issued a Statement of Reasons (SOR) detailing the security concerns under Guideline F for Applicant.
+Applicant submitted his Electronic Questionnaires for Investigations Processing (e-QIP) on May 1, 2013.
+On October 17, 2015, the Department of Defense (DOD) issued a Statement of Reasons (SOR) detailing the security concerns under Guideline F for Applicant.
 The action was taken under Executive Order 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG), effective within the Department of Defense after September 1, 2006.

-Applicant answered the SOR in writing on December 23, 2015, and requested an Administrative Determination by an administrative judge.
-Department Counsel issued a File of Relevant Material (FORM) on March 9, 2016.
-Applicant responded to the FORM (Response) on March 28, 2016.
-Department Counsel had no objection, and the documents are entered into evidence.
+Applicant answered the SOR in writing (Answer) on December 21, 2015, and requested an Administrative Determination by an administrative judge.
+Department Counsel issued a File of Relevant Material (FORM) on January 29, 2016.
+Applicant did not respond to the FORM.
 The case was assigned to me on September 13, 2016.
-Based upon a review of the pleadings and exhibits, eligibility for access to classified information is granted.
+Based upon a review of the pleadings and exhibits, eligibility for access to classified information is denied.